ictr/covid19-outbreak-simulator/docs/_docs/models.md

     The introduction of virus can happen once or multiple times.
 -   **Spread of virus**: Infected individual might or might not show symptoms (asymptomatic cases), and have varying probability to infect others (determined by a random production number).
-The infectees are chosen by random although individuals can have different "neighborhood" and some subpopulationss can be more or less susceptible.
+The infectees are chosen by random although individuals can have different "vicinity" and some groupss can be more or less susceptible.
 Infection events are pre-simulated but may not actually happen if the virus carrier is quarantined or removed, or if the infectee has already been inected.
 -   **Handling of infected individuals**: Individuals are by default removed from from the population